Saxony Germany Travel Guide

 Awareness growing.
 Carry a Translation card or Phrasebook.

 A historic, elaborately decorated dairy shop (Bautzner Str.
-79), often called "the most beautiful dairy on the planet."
-Admire its unique interior and buy dairy products.
+79), often called "the most beautiful dairy in the world."
+Admire its unique interior and buy milk products.

 A must-visit for its unique ambiance.